blink1073/phosphor-properties/README.md

     pure delegates as described above.

 This pattern is commonly referred to as an *attached property*.
-The behavioral semantics of the property is defined by one class, but the property data belongs to a foreign instance.
+The behavior and semantics of the property are defined by one class, but the property value belongs to a foreign instance.
 This pattern is useful when creating container objects which must associate container data with child objects in a way which doesn't require polluting the child class with extraneous data members.

 ```typescript
 import { emitter } from 'phosphor-signaling';